flyvictor/objective-c-style-guide/README.md

 ```objc
 - (void)setExampleText:(NSString *)text image:(UIImage *)image;
 ```

+Method braces should open and close on a new line.

 ## Variables

 Variables should be named as descriptively as possible.
 Single letter variable names should be avoided except in `for()` loops.